Career and Technical Education Pathways

 Culinary Essentials 1

 This class is an introduction to nutrition and food preparation.
 Students will learn about healthy food choices and demonstrate skills in fundamental food preparation methods.
 Units covered will include basic preparation techniques for breads, eggs, dairy, fruits, vegetables and meats.
 Students will learn to identify and use culinary tools and equipment, including knives, hand tools, and small appliances.
 Whether you are interested in culinary arts and healthy food choices for yourself or in pursuing a career in the food service industry, this course will provide you with the foundation.
+This course requires the student to acquire a Washington State Public Health Card.

 Culinary Essentials 2